Hello everyone, and welcome to another Singaporean review! This Saturday, I’m taking a look at a pair of dress shoes from local shoemaker, W.H.Y & CO.

 As Wei Han mentioned in the above interview, each pair of W.H.Y & CO shoes are handpainted and handcrafted – as such, no two shoes (even of the same design) will look exactly the same.
 Each pair of W.H.Y & CO shoes is an artisanal effort, a work of art.
 Being someone who also appreciates watchmaking and tailoring, the artisanal nature of W.H.Y & CO shoes definitely appealed to me.
 What you’re getting is a painstaking labour of love, not some mass produced item!

 W.H.Y & CO’s attention to detail really impressed me.
 For example, they decided to extend the welt of the Qi slightly.
 Having the welt extended slightly has both aesthetic and functional uses – having a wider base creates visually a firmer presence and also acts as a barrier to reduce scuffs.
-In addition, all shoes from W.H.Y & CO comes hand-stitched, which is pretty impressive.
-I can’t think of many other shoe brands under S$200 that pays attention to such minute details!
+In addition, all shoes from W.H.Y & CO come hand-stitched, which is pretty impressive.

 Currently, all shoes in W.H.Y & CO’s current collection are blake-stitched.
 For the uninitiated, dress shoes typically comes in 3 forms of construction: cemented, blake-stitched, and goodyear welted.
 Cemented construction is the lowest quality tier, as it means that the sole of the shoe is simply glued on.
 Over time, the glue will weaken and eventually result in the sole of the shoe breaking off.
 Personally, I would not pay more than $150 for a cemented shoe.
 In blake-stitched shoes, the upper is wrapped around the insole and attached between it and the outsole.
 A single stitch attaches everything together.
-This enhances the durability of the shoe (as compared to cemented construction), and also allow for resoling once the outsole needs replacing.
+This enhances the durability of the shoe (as compared to cemented construction), and also allows for resoling once the outsole needs replacing.
 In essence, it’s a construction method that ensures that the shoe is made to last!
 On the other hand, goodyear welted is generally considered the most durable (and also most expensive) form of construction, with many components of the manufacturing done by hand.
 It employs two-level stitching, which not only makes the shoe more durable but also allows for easier resoling, as well as waterproofing qualities.
 Personally, blake-stitched shoes are my preference.
 Blake-stitched shoes offer many of the durability benefits of Goodyear welted shoes, but at a much lower price point.
 In addition, blake-stitched shoes also tend to be more comfortable than Goodyear welted shoes, especially when fresh out of the box.
-I must say that for W.H.Y & CO to be able to offer blake-stitched shoes for under S$200 (after promo code below) is amazing – in fact, I do not know of another local shoe brand that offers blake-stitched shoes for less than S$200!
-That being said, W.H.Y & CO is also able to upgrade the shoe to a Goodyear welted construction for an additional amount.

 Lastly, a rubber sole is employed on the Qi.
 The team over at W.H.Y & CO consciously chose to use a rubber sole over a leather sole due to rubber being more suited for Singapore’s climate and flooring.
 Firstly, Singapore’s flooring is usually smooth, which makes traction an issue with leather soles as leather is smooth as well.
 Secondly, due to Singapore’s high humidity and rainfall, leather soles tend to absorb water easily as compared to rubber soles.
 However, if you have a particular fondness for leather soles, W.H.Y & CO is able to resole the shoe with a leather sole for an additional amount.

 Overall, I’m pretty impressed by the Qi from W.H.Y and CO.
-I think its value proposition is unparalleled – where else can you can a handcrafted (hand-painted and hand-stitched) pair of blake-stitched shoes for less than S$200?
 Knowing that an artisan poured in hours of painstaking labour in these makes me appreciate these pairs of shoes tremendously.

 Shootout: W.H.Y & CO vs Earnest & Collective